Nature Camp is not just for kids. We also have a environmental education Summer Camp session for Adults.

 Dates for 2018: June 7 – 11 (Thursday – Monday)

 Join us for an exciting environmental education experience for grown ups in the cool green mountains of the George Washington National Forest of Virginia.
 The five-day session features classroom lectures, field studies and craft projects.
 Classes are typically one or two hours in duration with most of the time spent outdoors or in hands-on activities.
 Structure is informal, with questions and input from other instructors and attendees encouraged.
 Our volunteer instructors include several former campers who are now professionals in the sciences.
 Field investigations will be complemented by discussions, workshops, and several craft activities.

 The program and schedule for this year’s session are still under development.
-Click here for a lineup of classes and other activities for the 2017 session.
+Click here for a preliminary list of classes and other activities.

 When to Arrive

 Registration begins at 3:00 PM on the first day of Adult Session.
 Although there are usually few events scheduled for that afternoon, many participants appreciate the chance to select a bunk, get settled, and acquaint themselves with one another and their surroundings before supper.
 We usually eat supper at 6:00 PM; if you arrive after this time, please come to the Lillian Schilling Building (the first building on your left, just up the road from the Staff House).
 Not all attendees are able to arrive the first day, and we gladly welcome late arrivals.